NAppazeller/stock-analysis/README.md

 In 2018, Sunrun Inc (Ticker: RUN) outperformed its peers in the green energy stock sample set with a return of 84.0%.
 Enphase Energy Inc (Ticker: ENPH) was the second highest performer with a return of 81.9%.
 DAQO New Energy Corp was the worst performer with a return of -62.6%

-Over the two-year period Enphase Energy Inc was the largest performer with a return of 211.1%.
-Solaredge Technologies Inc was the second highest performer with a return of 176.7%.
+Over the two-year period Enphase Energy Inc was the highest performer with a return of 211.1%.
+Solaredge Technologies Inc was the second highest with a return of 176.7%.
 SunPower Corporation (Ticker: SPWR) was the worst performer with a return of -21.5%.

 ![](https://github.com/NAppazeller/stock-analysis/blob/main/Resources/2017%20Refactor%20Execution%20Time.jpg)

 ![](https://github.com/NAppazeller/stock-analysis/blob/df86747be99e3c90483bd4a956402e8062aff0f9/Resources/2018%20Refactor%20Execution%20Time.jpg)

 ### Summary
--advantage/disadvantages of refactoring code in general

--advantage/disadvantages of the original and refactoring VBA script
+#### Code Refactoring
+In general, the goal of refactoring code, whether it be in VBA, SQL or Python, is to improve the efficiency of the script without disrupting or introducing new functionality.
+Refactoring is important because without it programmers may run into code that is duplicative, unreadable or worse yet, inefficient and buggy.

+#### Green Stock Analysis VBA Code Refactoring
+For the purpose of our analysis we refactored the original code and noted improved performance.
+As expected, no data changed after the refactoring, however the code ran approximately 24% faster.
+In future, if Steve would like to increase the number of securities or time periods to be analyzed output will be generated